The value driven by your experiences

 Consider a variation with a banner showcasing a sale.
 In the variation, conversions would increase but margins would decrease.
 The banner (and by extension, the sale) would be a success if the increase in Conversion Rate more than compensated for the decrease in RPC.
 RPV also encapsulates interactions between these two variables.

-What inferences can I take from other metrics whilst I’m waiting for an experience to report Incremental Revenue?
+What insights can I gain from other metrics while I’m waiting for an experience to report Incremental Revenue?

 For guidance of performance over shorter time periods, you can take inferences from other metrics such as Conversion Rate and Revenue Per Visitor.
-Bear in mind however that these are not wholly indicative of the actual incremental revenue that has been driven.
+However, bear in mind that these aren’t entirely indicative of the actual incremental revenue that has been generated.

 What experiences are included in the count?